 Humans have been preparing bowls of chicken soup or broth for thousands of years.
 Ancient Greek philosophers believed in the medicinal benefits of chicken soup.
 But chicken soup likely goes even further back as chickens were domesticated during the Neolithic era (around 12,000 years ago).

 Many cultures have there own different versions of chicken soup.
 In China, chicken soup is prepared with ingredients such as soy sauce, ginger, bean sprouts and spring onions, and in Western countries there is a popular Chinese take-out soup - Chinese Chicken and Sweetcorn Soup [this link is to our vegan version].

-In China, chicken soup is seasoned with ingredients such as soya sauce, ginger, and spring onions.
-Denmark has a chicken soup that often features little dumplings, in Korea rice and herbs are common additions, whereas in Peru they often add potatoes and boiled eggs.
+In Denmark, chicken soup often features little dumplings, and in Korea rice and herbs are common additions, whereas in Peru they often add potatoes and boiled eggs.

 Vegan chicken noodle soup

 How can a vegan soup contain the word ''chicken''?